rorydbain/rorydbain.github.io/_posts/2018-03-07-the-best-camera.markdown

 Here are the reasons I much prefer the Fujifilm:

-#### 1. Its weight
+#### 1. It's small and light
- * The lens and body of the Fujifilm combined weight less than eitehr the lens or the body of the Canon.
+ * The lens and body of the Fujifilm combined weight less than either the lens or the body of the Canon.
 This is probably the main factor for me.
-My Canon was brilliant but I had to consciously bring it places and it's so bulky that when I did take it places, I wouldn't want to keep it out all the time.
+My Canon was brilliant but I had to consciously bring it places and it was so bulky that when I did take it places, I wouldn't want to keep it out all the time.
 The X-T20, on the other hand, is so small and light that I can happily leave it slung over my shoulder, it comes with me far more often.

  ![Linlithgow Snow]({{ "/assets/snow.jpg" | absolute_url }}){: .center-image }